jplalor/jplalor.github.io/hugo/content/ball.md

 ---

-I lead the Notre Dame Business Analytics, Learning, and Language lab (ND-BALL).
+I lead the Notre Dame Business Analytics, Learning, and Language Lab (ND-BALL).
 Code from the lab is available on [GitHub][ball-github].

 ### Current Students